flutter/website/src/docs/development/add-to-app/ios/project-setup.md

 Open `MyApp.xcworkspace` in Xcode.
 You can now build the project using `⌘B`.

-### Embed frameworks in Xcode
+### Option B - Embed frameworks in Xcode

 Alternatively, you can generate the necessary frameworks and embed them in your application by manually editing your existing Xcode project.
 You may choose to do this if members of your team cannot locally install Flutter SDK and CocoaPods, or if you do not wish to use CocoaPods as a dependency manager in your existing applications.
 You must run `flutter build ios-framework` every time you make code changes in your Flutter module.

 If you are using the above [Embed with CocoaPods and Flutter tools](#embed-with-CocoaPods-and-Flutter-tools)